virtualzone/tubewarder/README.md

 Please refer to the [documentation](http://tubewarder.readthedocs.io/) for information on how to set up persistence.

 ## Output Handler API
 Output Handlers do the actual work, as they perform the outbound processing.
-There are built-in output handlers for email and console output.
+There are built-in output handlers for email, Facebook, Twitter and console output.
 You can easily develop additional output handlers by using the Output Handler API.

 If you're using Maven, add the following dependency to your pom.xml:
 ```